SEP vs Solo 401(k)

-Working for yourself doesn’t mean you have to miss out on the tax benefits that regular employees get from standard workplace retirement plans.
-If you’re self-employed and looking for a retirement plan, you may be trying to decide between a solo 401(k) and a SEP IRA.
+Working for yourself doesn’t mean you have to miss out on the tax benefits and security of W-2 employment.
+If you’re self-employed and looking for a retirement plan, you may be comparing a SEP vs. Solo 401(k).
 With both retirement plans, your investment in your tax-favored retirement:

 - creates tax deductions for the money you invest in the plan,